fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-aws-iotcore.md

   Can only be operated from AWS Console | CLI | IoT API.
   Can be done by calling AWS IoT API.

-- Transmission of properties (Control Support)
+- Transmit properties (Control Signal)

   Use Device Shadow.
   Device Shadow supports HTTPS | MQTT, both of which are possible from Vantiq.